 Medical Assistance Provider Incentive Repository (MAPIR) Resources

 The Promoting Interoperability Program (PIP) ends in 2021.
 MAPIR will allow providers to submit Program Years 2020 and 2021 applications at the same time.
-Currently, your previous application must be completed prior to submitting a new application.
-Due to time restraints with the sunset of the program, we will allow providers to submit their final 2021 application prior to their 2020 application being completed.
+Currently, your previous application must be completed before submitting a new application.
+Due to time restraints with the sunset of the program, we will allow providers to submit their final 2021 application before their 2020 application being completed.

 Screenshots and Manuals

 Eligible Professional Provider Manual -This provider manual helps eligible professionals navigate through the application process in the MAPIR system.

 Sample Encounter Volume Report - This document provides a general overview of how to define an encounter and what information/format is expected for either the individual or group methodology.